 The changes in the PR industry can be attributed to two main factors:

 - Businesses have recognized the potential of digital marketing and its ability to deliver measurable and trackable results.
 They now expect PR to achieve similar outcomes.
-However, PR has traditionally struggled to provide measurable results that are not mired in controversy.
+However, PR has traditionally struggled to provide results that are not mired in controversy.
 This misalignment between expectations and outcomes has driven the need for change.

 6 emerging PR industry trends and forecasts